 Day 14: Your Last Morning in Morocco

 Enjoy a leisurely, long breakfast in the sunshine on the roof terrace if you can – this is especially worth doing if you have a panoramic view out over the rooftops of Marrakesh.
-Indulge yourself in the aromatic Moroccan coffee, the fresh mint tea, the rich pastries.
+Indulge yourself in the aromatic Moroccan coffee, the fresh mint tea, and the rich pastries.

 Reminisce on all the amazing places you’ve traveled to over the past two weeks – the delicious foods, the bustle of the cities, and the contrasting calm of the Moroccan countryside, whether it be the mountains, the coastal areas, or the desert.

 If you only have 5 days to spend in Morocco, you can still have an amazing experience and get the most out of this beautiful country.

 For this itinerary, we recommend that you fly into and out of Marrakesh, to reduce your travel time once you’ve arrived.
 Marrakesh will be your base, but you’ll also get to explore the Atlas mountains and the coast during your trip.

 There’s so much to see in Marrakesh, especially in the old medina where you’ll spend most of your time.
 Explore the winding alleyways of the souk – allow yourself to get a little bit lost, it’s all part of the experience.
 The locals will be friendly enough to direct you to where you need to go.
 Barter for gifts or souvenirs – never pay the first price you’re quoted!

 Some other amazing sights to see include the Bahia Palace, the Ben Youssef Medersa, and the Saadian tombs.
 Finish off the day at Djemma el Fna – eat at one of the market stalls or climb to a restaurant terrace to watch the sun set.

 The Koutoubia Mosque and gardens are just a few hundred metres away and worth a visit; they look particularly impressive when lit up against the night sky.